-What denomination are you a part of?
+What denomination are you?

 Faith Life is a non-denominational, Word of faith church committed to encouraging you with the love of God and equipping you with the Word of God for the purpose of experiencing God’s love, His presence, and instruction from Him that will propel you to your next dimension of faith and success in every area of your life!